imediasystem/NFPPartners/README.md

 <img width="1895" height="923" alt="NFP Partners" src="https://github.com/user-attachments/assets/53e0bde9-8bb7-4af9-9646-a53d3ca56bfb" />

 ## 🔥 Project Name - N.F.P.
-Partners
+PARTNERS
 See the live version of [N.F.P.
-Partners](https://imediasystem.github.io/NFPPartners/) ↗️
+PARTNERS](https://imediasystem.github.io/NFPPartners/) ↗️

 Website design for an employment agency recruiting workers from the shipbuilding industry, emphasizing aesthetic design and ease of use with HTML, CSS, JavaScript, Bootstrap, LESS & SASS to attract and retain customers.
 This project allows me to combine creativity with technical skills.
 &nbsp;